 Every property is configured with rules for things like minimum nights required, maximum nights allowed, group size, pets, and so on.
-In this example, the guest sends you an inquiry for something that violates the property's rules.
+In this support article, we'll outline how to configure templates and triggers for when a guest sends you an inquiry for something that violates the property's rules.
 Perhaps, the guest is asking to bring 15 guests when your property only allows 10, or the guest is requesting to stay for 10 nights, but you have a max of 7.

 Name: